AreaLayer/react-native-nitro-tor/README.md

 - Run a Tor daemon directly in your React Native application
 - Create and manage Tor hidden services
 - Built with performance in mind using React Native's NitroModules
-- Cross-platform support for iOS and macOS
+- Cross-platform support for Android, iOS and macOS

 ## Installation